davialvb/RNNEEG_laconeu23/README.md

 # Using simulated EEGs to train RNN and analyze real data
 ## The influence of potassium reversal potential on seizure

-From synthetic data, we train a vanilla Recurrent Neural Network (RNN) to model the sequence of an electroencephalogram (EEG).
+From synthetic data, we trained a vanilla Recurrent Neural Network (RNN) to model the sequence of an electroencephalogram (EEG).
 We generated the training samples from the open-source simulation package of biological neural networks [NetPyNE](http://www.netpyne.org/index.html).
 Using NetPyNE, we modified some parameters at the cellular level of the brain.
-The K+ concentration in the extracellular space is one of the best described examples in seizures ion dinamics.
+The K+ concentration in the extracellular space is one of the best described examples in seizures ion dinamics ([Raimondo et al., 2015](https://www.frontiersin.org/articles/10.3389/fncel.2015.00419/full)).

 ![image](https://user-images.githubusercontent.com/34287081/213928200-de794f81-f84c-492d-aeb1-9ea206bfd1ed.png)